andrewhywong/andrewhywong.github.io/index.md

 ### About

-I am a second year Doctoral student at the University of Texas at Austin under the supervision of Dr. <a target="_blank" href="https://liberalarts.utexas.edu/geography/faculty/jam5889">Jennifer A. Miller</a>.
+I am a third year Doctoral student at the University of Texas at Austin under the supervision of Dr. <a target="_blank" href="https://liberalarts.utexas.edu/geography/faculty/jam5889">Jennifer A. Miller</a>.
 I investigate spatiotemporal variations in fields of ecology, environment, and human-environment interactions using geographic information sciences and remote sensing techniques.

 ### Education